 The same goes for decelerating.
 If you hit the brakes instantly, the chances are that you are going to slide for a few meters, depending on the speed.
 If there is a vehicle in front of you, you will cause an accident.

 For that reason, it is extremely important to keep a safe distance and drive slowly in order to be able to pull over safely if the situation requires it.
-If you do end up in an accident, consult with Car Accident Attorneys in San Diego and seek their legal help and counseling.
+If you do end up in an accident, consult with car crash attorneys in Los Angeles and seek their legal help and counseling.

 It is important to keep your distance on the road.
 The normal “3 to four seconds of distance” should be converted to 8 or 9 seconds.
 You want to create enough space for the other vehicle to slow down or completely stop if necessary, and for you to be able to do the same.
 Keep an eye on the road, and even if the snow impairs your vision, watch for the tail lights of the vehicle in front of you.
 If they start flashing red, it is a sing for you to slow down.